gongahkia/tanabata/README.md

 ## Contribute

-Tako is open-source.
+Takko is open-source.
 Contribution guidelines are found at [`CONTRIBUTING.md`](./admin/CONTRIBUTING.md).